Shin Bet: Organization

-Although a security agency, it is not a part of the Israeli Ministry of Defense, and its chief answers directly to the Prime Minister of Israel.
+Although a security agency, it is not a part of the Israeli Ministry of Defense, and its chief answers directly to the prime minister of Israel.

 Duties and roles

 Shabak's duties are safeguarding state security, exposing terrorist rings, interrogating terror suspects, providing intelligence for counter-terrorism operations in the West Bank and the Gaza Strip, counter-espionage, personal protection of senior public officials, securing important infrastructure and government buildings, and safeguarding Israeli airlines and overseas embassies.

 History

 With the Israeli declaration of independence in 1948, the Shabak was founded as a branch of the Israel Defense Forces and was initially headed by Isser Harel (the father of Israeli Intelligence, who later headed the Mossad).
 Responsibility for Shabak activity was later moved from the IDF to the office of the prime minister.
 During the 1948 Arab–Israeli war, Shabak's responsibilities included only internal security affairs.
 In February 1949 (a short while before the end of the war), its responsibilities were extended to counter-espionage.

 One of the Shabak's leading successes was obtaining a copy of the secret speech made by Nikita Khrushchev in 1956, in which he denounced Stalin.
 A Polish edition of the speech was provided to the Israeli embassy in Warsaw by the boyfriend of the secretary of a Polish communist official.
 The Shabak's Polish liaison officer conveyed the copy to Israel.
 The Israeli government then decided to share the information with the United States, which published it with Israeli approval.
 On the other hand, a study published in 2013 by Matitiahu Mayzel casts doubt on the story, arguing that the speech was not secret and that it was conveyed to the West by multiple sources, including Soviet political and intelligence agencies.

 A notable achievement in counter-espionage was the 1961 capture of Israel Beer, who was revealed to be a Soviet spy.
 Beer was a lieutenant colonel in the reserves, a senior security commentator and close friend of Ben-Gurion and reached high Israeli circles.
 Beer was tried and sentenced to ten years in prison (later extended by the Supreme Court to fifteen years, following his appeal), where he died.
 A year before, Kurt Sitte, a Christian German from the Sudetenland and a professor in the Technion, was revealed as a Czechoslovakian spy.

-In 1967, an Egyptian-Israeli double agent, Rif'at al Gamal/Jacques Bitton, gave Egypt false information about Israel's battle plans, claiming it would begin with ground operations.
+Refaat Al-Gammal was an Egyptian spy who infiltrated Israeli society for 17 years.
+In 2004, Haaretz would publish a report that alleged he was in fact a double agent.
+Haaretz would go on to claim that in 1967 he had provided Egypt false information about Israel's battle plans, claiming it would begin with ground operations.
 The Egyptians thus left their aircraft on open runways, which enabled the Israel Air Force to knock out Egypt's air force within three hours of the outbreak of the Six-Day War.
-Operation Yated, as it was later known, is considered one of the most successful deceptions in Israeli intelligence history, on a par with Britain's Operation Mincemeat during World War II.